Jondolf/bevy_transform_interpolation/README.md

 }
 ```

-If interpolation is enabled globally, it can still be disabled for individual entities using the `NoTranslationInterpolation`,
+If interpolation is enabled globally, it can still be disabled for individual entities using the `NoTranslationEasing`,
-`NoRotationInterpolation`, and `NoScaleInterpolation` components.
+`NoRotationEasing`, and `NoScaleEasing` components.

 Now, any changes made to `Transform` in `FixedPreUpdate`, `FixedUpdate`, or `FixedPostUpdate` will automatically
 be smoothed in between the fixed timesteps for entities that have transform interpolation enabled.